IIIF/api/source/api/extension/navplace/index.md

 ### 2.1 `navPlace` Property

 The `navPlace` property identifies a single or multiple geographic areas pertinent to a resource using a GeoJSON Feature Collection containing one or more Features.
-The property intends to connect IIIF resources with geographic areas.
 These areas _SHOULD_ be bounded discrete areas of the map akin to extents.
 These areas do not imply any level of accuracy, temporality, or state of existence.

 ```json-doc